KTTS-FM: History

-KTTS-FM began broadcasting on August 29, 1948, on 94.7 MHz as the first FM station in the city of Springfield.
-It was established by the Independent Broadcasting Company as a sister station to its AM station, KTTS (now KGMY).
+KTTS-FM began broadcasting on August 29, 1948, on 94.7 MHz as the first FM station in Springfield, Missouri.
+It was established by the Independent Broadcasting Company as a sister station to its AM station, KTTS (1400 AM).

 Granville Pearson Ward had been general manager of KTTS (AM) since its establishment in 1942.
 He also had extensive earlier experience, and had helped establish Springfield's first radio station, WIAI, licensed to the Heer Stores Co. in the summer of 1922, which broadcast educational programming from Heer's Tower downtown.
 In 1924 store management shut that station down.
 Ward purchased its transmitter, and in early 1925 began operating a new station, KFUV, that was licensed to him.
 KFUV went off the air one year later.

 In March 1953, KTTS-TV, a CBS affiliate, was launched as the city's first television station.
 In 1971, the television station was sold and its call letters were changed to KOLR-TV.

 The KTTS of today was created by Great Empire Broadcasting in the early 1970s.
-KTTS aired more classic-type country, and KTTS-FM aired more modern country.
+KTTS aired more classic country, and KTTS-FM aired more modern country.
 In the late 1980s, KTTS's AM frequency traded frequencies with KGBX, moving KTTS from AM 1400 to AM 1260, which gave them a wider signal range, and gave KGBX the money to buy an FM allotment.
 Today, AM 1400 is known as KGMY and owned by iHeartMedia.

 In 1999, the AM 1260 call letters became KTTF, and then a short while later, KSGF, with the KTTS call sign remaining on the FM station.
-Today, the format of KSGF is concentrated on news and talk radio.
-KSGF and KTTS-FM are still affiliated under common ownership.
+KSGF and KTTS-FM remained under common ownership until the AM 1260 facility's closure in 2025.